dado-official/dashboard_schertech/documentation/bitbucket_api.md

 }
 ````

-## Get all commits in a Repository
+## Get all commits in a Repository (This will take some time, depending on the number of commits)

 `GET /:workspace/:repo_slug/allcommits`